 Please note, due to high level movement components, we recommend that students don’t begin Contemporary class until at least Stage 3.
 We also recommend that students take Ballet to build their foundation of technique.

-Angelina Ballerina Pre School Curriculum – Kinder 1, Kinder 2 & Primary
+Angelina Ballerina Pre School Curriculum – Dance with Me, Kinder 1, Kinder 2 & Primary

 refer to the Kinder Classes page for further information